dart-lang/language/working/0260-anonymous-methods/feature-specification.md

-The static type of the anonymous method invocation is computed from the static types of the returned expressions, following the same rules as for the return type inference on a synchronous non-generator function literal.
+The static type of the anonymous method invocation is computed from the static types of the returned expressions, following the same rules as for the return type inference on a synchronous non-generator function literal with body `{ S }`.

 #### Expression bodied anonymous methods